compomics/meta-proteome-analyzer/README.md

 ## MPA Portable ##

 **MPA Portable** is a light-weight and stand-alone software for the identification of proteins and in-depth analysis of metaproteomics (and also proteomics) data.
 The MPA software currently supports the database search engines [Comet](http://comet-ms.sourceforge.net/), [MS-GF+](https://bix-lab.ucsd.edu/pages/viewpage.action?pageId=13533355) and [X!Tandem](http://www.thegpm.org/tandem/) taking MGF spectrum files as input data.
 User-provided FASTA databases (preferably downloaded from UniProtKB) are formatted automatically.
 *Please note:* MPA Portable can be run directly on your desktop PC or laptop and no separate installation is needed: just double-click the provided JAR file or use the provided batch file (see below on this page).
+Otherwise, you can use the command line interface (

 ---